NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 It is likely that other rocky Earth terrains will have similar properties.
-Surfaces with vegetation, fresh snow, or urban areas will be very different, and like for those the SfS method will not work well.
+Surfaces with vegetation, fresh snow, or urban areas will be very different, and likely for those the SfS method will not work well.

 Input data
 ~~~~~~~~~~